cedricbonhomme/newspipe/README.md

 Presentation
 ------------
-[pyAggr3g470r](https://bitbucket.org/cedricbonhomme/pyaggr3g470r/) is a multi-threaded news aggregator with a web interface based on [CherryPy](http://cherrypy.org/).
+[pyAggr3g470r](https://bitbucket.org/cedricbonhomme/pyaggr3g470r/) is a news aggregator with a web interface based on [CherryPy](http://cherrypy.org/).
 Articles are stored in a [MongoDB](http://api.mongodb.org/python/current/) base.

 Features
 ------------
-* articles are stored in a [MongoDB](http://www.mongodb.org/) database;
+* articles are stored in a [MongoDB](http://www.mongodb.org/) database (local or remote);
-* find an article with history;
+* search articles;
 * e-mail notification;
 * export articles to HTML, EPUB, PDF or raw text;
-* mark or unmark articles as favorites;
+* favorite articles;
-* share articles with Diaspora, Google Buzz, Pinboard, delicious, Identi.ca, Digg, reddit, Scoopeo, Blogmarks and Twitter;
+* share articles with Diaspora, Google Buzz, Pinboard, Identi.ca, Digg, reddit, Scoopeo, Blogmarks and Twitter;
-* generation of QR code with the content or URL of an article.
-So you can read an article later on your smartphone (or share with friends).
+* generation of QR codes with URLs of articles.